Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 5

-Although our proof relies on basic trigonometry, the algebra is somewhat messy so we only prove the result in the two-dimensional nearest neighbor case.
-Hopefully, the next lemma will convince the reader that, even if the players are located on a square lattice, the type~1 players spread not only along each axis but also along any arbitrary direction provided condition \eqref{eq:coex-limit} holds. \begin{lemma} -- Assume that $(M, d) = (1, 2)$ and \eqref{eq:coex-limit} holds.
-Then,
+Although our proof relies on basic trigonometry, the algebra is somewhat messy, so we only prove the result in the two-dimensional nearest neighbor case.
+Hopefully, the next lemma will convince the reader that, even if the players are located on a square lattice, the type~1 players spread not only along each axis but also along any arbitrary direction provided condition \eqref{eq:coex-limit} holds.